Sony WH-1000XM6

 Overview

 The Sony WH-1000XM6, released in May 2025, are Sony’s flagship wireless noise-canceling headphones.
 Marking a three-year update from the WH-1000XM5, they bring back the much-requested folding mechanism.
 The new HD NC Processor QN3 optimizes twelve microphones in real-time to deliver even more powerful noise-cancellation.
-The price in Japan is 57,967 JPY, which is a reasonable price point compared to its overseas price of 449 USD.
+The global pricing is consistently 449 USD across major markets.

 Scientific Validity